 iPhone 6 specs

-First, the display.
-There have been many conflicting rumours about the iPhone 6 screen size, and some reports have claimed that Apple is plotting to unveil two 'curved' iPhones in 2014.
+First up, the display.
+There have been many conflicting rumours about the iPhone 6 screen size, and some reports have even claimed that Apple is plotting to unveil two 'curved' iPhones in 2014.
 If these rumours are to be believed, Apple's iPhone 6 will launch in two versions - 4.7in and 5.5in - that will feature flexible displays, much like the LG G Flex.

-There's also talk that Apple will improve its Retina display screen resolution with the next generation iPhone, however, with the firm reportedly set to out the even higher resolution Retina display+.
+There's also talk that Apple will improve its Retina display screen resolution with the next generation iPhone, with the firm reportedly set to out the even higher resolution Retina display+.
 This, if the latest rumours are to be believed, will weigh in with a resolution of 1704x920.

 There's talk that Apple's iPhone 6 will be crafted from Liquidmetal, lighter than the aluminium that's used for the iPhone 5S.
 This will allow Apple to make it slimmer too, with rumours claiming that the iPhone 6 could measure just 7.6mm thick.